 The only thing you need to decide now is what to have with your egg salad sandwich.
 You can never go wrong with crunchy kettle chips if you ask me.

 Hope you love this one!
 We think it’s the best egg salad recipe and I hope you do too!

-If you make this egg salad sandwich recipe, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this egg salad sandwich recipe, be sure to leave a comment below!

 Classic Egg Salad Sandwich Recipe (with dill)

 - ¼ cup mayonnaise, plus more to taste for bread

 - ¼ teaspoon dried dill (dill weed)